Knoxville in Knox County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • War, World II.
 In addition, it is included in the Knoxville History Project - Downtown Art Wraps series list.
 A significant historical year for this entry is 1943.

 Location.
 35° 57.673′ N, 83° 54.66′ W. Marker is in Knoxville, Tennessee, in Knox County.
-Marker is on James White Greenway, 0.1 miles east of Neyland Greenway, on the right when traveling east.
+It is on James White Greenway 0.1 miles east of Neyland Greenway, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Knoxville TN 37915, United States of America.
+Marker is at or near this postal address: 956 Volunteer Landing Ln, Knoxville TN 37915, United States of America.
 Touch for directions.